svnomore/ToDo/README.md

 ## Features
 ● Add and Remove your tasks to list
+● Setting font size
+● Deleted tasks list
+● Reminder, run in background

 ## Planned Features
 ● Mark tasks

-● Remind about tasks
 ## How To Use
-Download it from "Releases", preferably the latest version.
-Unzip it to any convenient location, and create a shortcut to "ToDo.exe" for ease of access.
-In the program, you can write a task, then click "Add", and delete it if necessary by clicking on the item and selecting "Remove"
+Download latest version from "Releases", run setup.exe, follow the instructions.